filecoin-project/devgrants/rfp-proposals/rfp-cpp-proofs-implementation.md

 # Development Roadmap

-Since this is a non-commercial thing for the team, open-sourcing and maintenance work would require some financing.
+Since this is a non-profit thing for the team, open-sourcing and maintenance work will require some financing.

 **Total Funding Amount:** \$80000